robbiemu/crawl/docs/resonance_forge_overview.md

 # Resonance Forge Portal Overview

-The Resonance Forge is a one-off portal branch designed to give players an optional, high-variance equipment upgrade opportunity in the early-to-mid Dungeon.
+The Resonance Forge is a one-off portal branch designed to give players an optional, high-variance equipment upgrade opportunity in the Dungeon (D5:15).
 This document captures the intent of the portal, the systems that drive it, and the major data tables so reviewers and maintainers can reason about future changes.

 ## Where and how the portal appears